-Making connections is a reading strategy that helps students find meaning in a text by connecting it to their own life.
-It puts unfamiliar ideas in a familiar context that students have experienced before.
+Making connections is a reading comprehension strategy that helps students find meaning in a text by connecting it to their background knowledge.

 It is particularly important for English language learners who need to connect learning to their experiences, their culture and family at home, and often across languages.

 The idea that a student’s background knowledge can determine the meaning they take from a text may not surprise to you.

 Good readers make connections to everything – from the books they read to the communities they live in.
 Students have to be able to draw on what they already know to make sense of what they read.

 As teachers, we can help our students’ comprehension by encouraging them to use the richness of their own experiences to better understand the texts they read.

 If this sounds a bit daunting, we’ve got a few ideas to help you get started.

 1. If you can, display a text using a projector, TV or interactive whiteboard.
 Model to students what you do before, during and after reading.
 Show them the different connections you can make to it, explicitly stating where your knowledge has come from.
 Your connections can be divided into three categories: